fong-lab/fong-lab-old-website/join/index.md

 -	complete all required online trainings prior to the start of the semester
 -	engage in lab communications in a timely fashion
 -	assist with general lab tasks such as fabricating electrodes, making solutions, and tidying common spaces
+-	contribute to maintaining a positive and inclusive lab environment

 For individuals interested in working in the lab for multiple semesters, there will be opportunity for research activities to broaden in future semesters according to student interests and lab needs.
 Such activities may include electrophysiological recordings, behavioral testing, data analysis, computational modeling, and small animal surgery.